xgcm/xgcm/doc/grid_topology.rst

                              'face': (('face',), np.arange(6))})
    ds

-We specify the face connections an create the ``Grid`` object as follows:
+We specify the face connections and create the ``Grid`` object as follows:

 .. ipython:: python